Group of mushrooms growing in fertile soil, illustrating the use of fungi for mycoremediation to enhance soil health

 A freshly tilled field bordered by trees, illustrating the importance of soil microbes for maintaining healthy soil and promoting robust plant growth.

-Soil Microbes and Healthy Garden Soil – A Practical Guide
+Beneficial Soil Microbes for Healthy Garden Soil – A Practical Guide

 Soil life drives nutrient release, improves structure, and helps roots resist stress.
 Gardeners can boost microbial activity with simple habits – keep soil covered, add stable organic matter, avoid deep tillage, water consistently, and match pH to crop needs.
 Most microbial communities thrive when soil stays near pH 6.0–7.0, moisture holds at roughly half to…